platformsh/platformsh-docs/src/configuration/services/varnish.md

 * `/stats`: returns the output of `varnishstat`
 * `/logs`: returns a streaming response of `varnishlog`

 Note that because of the circular relationship issue noted above this cannot be done on the application that Varnish is forwarding to.
 It will need to be run on a separate application container.
-As a result it is most useful for debugging in development environments, not in production.